smcclab/smc-course/_resources/01-faq.md

 This is a standard 6-unit course, so the [ANU expectation is around 130 hours of work over the semester](https://policies.anu.edu.au/ppl/document/ANUP_000691).

+### Can I take this course if I'm a remote student?

+Many of our courses are now offered in remote mode (e.g. for students stuck overseas because of covid).
+Unfortunately, the nature of the LENS course means that it cannot be offered in remote mode---to participate you must be able to attend the workshop sessions in person.

 ### What music software will we be using in the course?

 In this course you'll learn to use both [Pure Data